Calling the Tune (1936)

 Wiki.

-Calling the Tune was a 1936 British musical drama film directed by Reginald Denham and Thorold Dickinson and starring Adele Dixon, Sally Gray and Sam Livesey.
-It was based on a play written by the Irish MP and novelist, Justin Huntly McCarthy first published in 1913.
-It was made at Ealing Studios The film's sets were designed by the art director R. Holmes Paul.
+Calling the Tune is a 1936 British musical drama film directed by Reginald Denham and Thorold Dickinson and starring Adele Dixon, Sally Gray and Sam Livesey.
+The screenplay was by Basil Mason based on the 1913 play of the same title by Irish MP and novelist Justin Huntly McCarthy.